juristr/juristr.github.com/_posts/2012-11-14-dont-create-your-own-mapper-let-automapper-do-the-job.md

 ### The Mapping

 I usually create a static class `DtoMapper` which has an `Init()` where all the configuration lies.

+    public static class DtoMapper
+    {
+        public static void Init()
+        {
+            Mapper.CreateMap<Person, Parent>();
+            ...
+        }
+    }

+This is a matter of preference.
+You could do that somewhere else as well, or just selectively for the kind of mapping you currently need.

-In the class constructor where I need the mapping I then call that init
+In the class (or controller) constructor where I need the mapping I then call that init

     DtoMapper.Init();